A luxury dice-tray for Gamers who value their hobby, and those tired of losing board game-pieces on the floor!

 We offer a wide selection of velvet, acrylic-felt and faux-leather lining fabrics.
 Each has been chosen for it’s pleasing texture and how well it compliments our products, no matter what wood choice.
 We also have a large and ever-changing collection of fabrics in our workshop that aren’t listed here, so if you have a special colour or material in mind, get in touch with us before placing your order.

-Danish Oil gives a beautiful, smooth satin to matt finish that compliments the wood, making the grain "pop".
-This is best for a more natural look, but doesn't offer as much protection as a lacquer finish.
+We use Danish Oil, which gives a beautiful, smooth satin to matt finish that compliments the wood, making the grain "pop".
+This gives a natural look, while offering good protection to the wood and feels great to hold..
 Oil finishes such as Danish Oil can be easily repaired in years to come by reapplying a fresh coat straight over the old.